-decor8: I love artstar, it’s such a neat shop.
-Where do you find inspiration?
+decor8: Where do you find inspiration?
 Other artists?
 Places?
-Websites?

-decor8: What are the main characteristics of your work and your work
+decor8: Well said.
+What are the main characteristics of your work and your work method?

 decor8: How does your work reflect your personality?

-decor8: Out of all the places you’ve seen in your life, where would you live if money were no obstacle and why?
+decor8: Sounds like my home, your comment makes me look at my place differently, and maybe even appreciate it more now.
+I personally long to live back in the city.
+Joanna, I’m curious, out of all the places you’ve seen in your life, where would you live if money were no obstacle and why?

-decor8: What are ten things that you can’t live without?
+decor8: Great choices.
+Okay, now to play for a moment.
+What are ten things that you can’t live without?